9th Judicial Circuit Court

 Some Family Division proceedings are handled at the Probate Court, also located at the Gull Road Justice Complex.

-The entrance to the Gull Road Courthouse is monitored by security equipment and security personnel.
+The entrance to the Gull Road Justice Complex is monitored by security equipment and security personnel.
 The following items may not be brought into the building: guns, knives (including small pocket knives), razors, scissors, box cutters, any type of spray, and food/beverages (except for identified jurors and staff).
 All packages may be inspected.
 Dangerous or illegal objects may be seized.
 Litigants should arrive early for court proceedings to allow time for security measures.

 Three judges serve in the Family Division:

-Honorable Stephen D. Gorsalitz - Court F Presiding Judge of the Family Division
+Honorable Stephen D. Gorsalitz - Court F

 Honorable Julie K. Phillips* - Court G

-Honorable G. Scott Pierangeli** - Court H
+Honorable G. Scott Pierangeli** - Court H, Presiding Judge of the Family Division

 *District Judge serving in Circuit Court